Oskar Morgenstern Fellowship

 Have more questions?

-Students who meet all of the following 3 criteria are strongly encouraged to apply:
+Individuals who meet the following criteria are strongly encouraged to apply:

-• Students who will be enrolled in an accredited PhD program during the upcoming academic year.
+• Students who will be enrolled in an accredited graduate program during the upcoming academic year or professionals and practitioners working in research or academic positions related to quantitative methods, emerging technologies, or artificial intelligence.

-• Students who are able to commit to traveling 2 weekends and half a week for colloquia during the upcoming academic year.
+• Individuals who are able to commit to attending three virtual weekend colloquia throughout the academic year.

-• Students with training in quantitative methods (including but not limited to advanced statistics, regression analysis, experimental economics, mathematical modeling and agent-based modeling) and have a research or teaching interest that would benefit from a greater understanding of key writings in political economy.
+• Individuals who study or engage with emerging technologies, artificial intelligence, A.I. governance, or whose research employs quantitative methods (including but not limited to advanced statistics, regression analysis, experimental economics, mathematical modeling and agent-based modeling) and have a research or teaching interest that would benefit from a greater understanding of key writings in political economy.

 Yes.
-Acceptance to the program is conditional on enrollment in an accredited PhD program during the year of participation in the Oskar Morgenstern Fellowship program.
+Acceptance to the program for students is conditional on enrollment in an accredited graduate degree program during the year of participation in the Oskar Morgenstern Fellowship program.

 Yes.
-PhD students from any discipline who have training in quantitative methods (including but not limited to advanced statistics, regression analysis, experimental economics, mathematical modeling and agent-based modeling) and have a research and/or teaching interest that would benefit from a greater understanding of key writings in political economy are strongly encouraged to apply.
+Students from any discipline who have interest in how mainline political economy and emerging technologies relate to their discipline or who have training in quantitative methods (including but not limited to advanced statistics, regression analysis, experimental economics, mathematical modeling and agent-based modeling) and have a research and/or teaching interest that would benefit from a greater understanding of key writings in political economy are strongly encouraged to apply.

-Any student of any nationality enrolled in any doctoral program at any university, in the US or abroad, is eligible to apply for the Oskar Morgenstern Fellowship.
-The program will arrange and cover airfare, as well as lodging and meals associated with the fellowship.
+Any student, scholar, or practitioner of any nationality in the US or abroad is eligible to apply for the Oskar Morgenstern Fellowship.

 Each fellow is responsible for making the appropriate verifications of their eligibility to receive funding from the Mercatus Center.
 Fellows should check with their home departments, international student offices, and/or private foundations (as appropriate) to verify their eligibility.
 Fellows are responsible for any applicable taxes on the honoraria provided through the Oskar Morgenstern Fellowship Program.

 Colloquium dates are subject to some variability.
-The program will typically host two weekend colloquia in the fall and a half-weeklong colloquium in the spring.
-Exact dates will be communicated to successful applicants by July preceding participation in the program.
+The program will typically host one virtual weekend colloquium in the fall or winter and two weekend colloquia in the spring.
+Exact dates will be communicated to successful applicants by August preceding participation in the program.

 Fellows are responsible for maintaining an up-to-date record with the program of a valid postal address to which packages can be shipped.
-Readings will be distributed both by email and by post 2 months in advance of each colloquium.
+Readings will be distributed both by email and by post at least 1 month in advance of each colloquium.

 Yes.